PreMortem Exercise

 By imagining that a plan has already failed, participants step outside their usual perspective and think more critically about potential weaknesses.
 This shift in framing helps uncover flaws that might otherwise be overlooked during optimistic planning.
 The exercise also creates a safe environment for raising concerns, since participants are explaining a hypothetical failure rather than criticising a proposed approach.
 Addressing the identified concerns typically leads to a stronger plan.

-Learn more about the PreMortem Exercise
+Origins of the PreMortem Exercise